 What went wrong: The original finish wasn’t fully deglossed or sanded before painting.
 Kitchen grease — which accumulates invisibly on every cabinet surface near a stove — wasn’t chemically removed.
 The primer wasn’t compatible with the existing finish, or primer was skipped entirely.

-2. Wrong Paint for the Application
+2. Wrong Product for the Application

 3. Moisture Damage